Here’s An Idea, Let’s Change Several Variables At Once, Saddle, Schedule, and Diet, Part 2, Rodney

 Hay – alfalfa.
 I really need to do a post about the whole alfalfa adventure.
 Short version.
 Started because we had no choice.
 Kept with because rxed for horses with weight gain and stomach problems.
 Brief, unsuccessful foray into bagged alfalfa.

 Since Rodney has both weight and stomach issues, we had stayed with alfalfa over the summer.
-Now that he is getting all of his coastal, I’m hoping I can reducing the amount of alfalfa.
+Now that he is getting all of his coastal, I’m hoping I can reduce the amount of alfalfa.
 Since they like it and don’t seem to be going ballistic, I’m letting them have an amuse-bouche with breakfast.
 They could probably get a flake each and be fine with it.

 Bottom line, I am overly, possibly unduly, suspicious of Thoroughbreds on high-test hay.